-Toyota 4Runner Heater Not Working? - Toyota Parts Center Blog
+Toyota 4Runner Heater Not Working?

-When its cold outside, you need the heater to work in your Toyota 4Runner.
+When it's cold outside, you need the heater to work in your Toyota 4Runner.
 If it’s not working, you want to find a solution as quickly as possible.
 There are a number of reasons that your heating system may not be working.
 Here’s some help with fixing your heating issues.

-Do You Feel Heat on Your Feet?
+Do You Feel Heat On Your Feet?

 If you feel even the slightest amount of heat, then your heater core is filling up with liquid, so the problem is not there.
 If it is a slight trickle of heat, it is quite possible that the fan is not working.
 You can check the fan by trying it at different speeds.
 If you get no response from the fan no matter what speed you put it on, you will want to check the fuse to the fan.
 If you get some fan at a different speed, then you have a dead speed on your fan.

 If you are getting no heat at all on your feet, then the heater core is not included in the circulation of hot coolant when the engine is warmed up.

 Next, Check These 3 Things:

 Coolant Level – Make sure that you have enough coolant in the radiator.
 Too little coolant will result in no heat.

 Water Pump – If the coolant level is fine, then the water pump may not be circulating the water throughout the system.
 The first symptom of this would be that the 4Runner is running either hot or overheating.